 Goals

+Goals allow you to group campaigns into longer running organisational units, so you can track success against key campaign milestones across multiple campaigns.
+Using goals allows you to have multiple campaigns in Movement, which are all focused towards the same end.
 For example, when running a get out the vote operation for a ballot, you can track who has told you they have voted across all your campaigns.
-So whether a member says they voted in a phone bank, sms, WhatsApp or through external activity, they can be counted and excluded from further ballot comms easily.
+So if a member tells you they voted in a phone bank, text, WhatsApp or through external activity, they can be counted and excluded from further communications easily.

-Create a single goal you can track across your campaigns.
-You simply set up you goal, set your milestones and assign campaigns and question answers to a goal.
-This way, you can keep track of performance against the goal and create audiences to target everyone who has or hasn't completed that goal.
+Creating a single goal you can track across your campaigns means you can keep track of vital information.
+You simply set up a goal, set your milestones and assign campaigns and question answers to a goal.
+This way, you can keep track of performance against the overall goal, across campaigns and create audiences to target everyone who has or hasn't completed that goal.

 Step 1: Set up a goal

-Next, name your goal.
-You can also choose to add an end date for the goal to help you keep track across a specific timeframe.
+Tip: You can choose to add an end date for the goal to help you keep track across a specific timeframe.

 Step 2: Assign campaigns and questions answers to a goal

-When creating SMS/WhatsApp surveys, SMS/WhatsApp peer to peer conversation and phone campaigns, you will have the option to assign the campaign to a goal.
-In the goal section of the campaign click add and select the goal from the drop down box.
+When creating text/WhatsApp surveys, text/WhatsApp conversation and phone campaigns, you will have the option to assign the campaign to a goal.
+In the goal section of the campaign: select add > select the goal from the drop down:

-For SMS and WhatsApp peer to peer conversations where there is no script, a button with the goal label will appear on the users screen during the session.
-At any point in the SMS conversation the user can click the button to record the person they are texting has completed the goal.
+For text/WhatsApp conversations where there is no script, a button with the goal label will appear on the users screen during the session.
+At any point in the conversation, the user can select the button to record that the person they are messaging has completed the goal.

 Step 3: Keep track of performance

-In the goals tab under campaigns you can see how many people have met the goal tracked against time and quickly view the campaigns under each goal.
+In the goals tab under campaigns you can view how many people have met the goal tracked against time and quickly view the campaigns under each goal.

 Step 4: Use goal data to target or exclude everyone who has completed the goal.